seedatnabeel/TRIAGE/README.md

 ## TRIAGE on your own data with 2-lines of code added to your training loops!

 To get started with TRIAGE on your own data, we provide tutorial notebooks to illustrate the usage of TRIAGE.
-Examples are provided both Pytorch style and SKLearn style (XGBoost, Catboost, LightGBM) models.
+Examples are provided for both Pytorch and SKLearn (XGBoost, Catboost, LightGBM) models/regressors.

 These notebooks can be found in the ``/tutorials`` folder.
 We use an open-source dataset from OpenML as an example dataset in the tutorials for ease of accessbility.